(Disclosure: Some of the links below may be affiliate links)

 This personal finance myth is also pretty bad.
 A lot of people believe that only wealthy people can invest in the stock market.

 It is not true.
 You can start investing in the stock market with little money.
 If you want to invest 1000 CHF, there is nothing that will prevent doing so.
-And with 1000 CHF, you will probably earn the same returns than someone with several million.
+And with 1000 CHF, you will probably earn the same returns as someone with several million.

 Investing in the stock market is a great way to become wealthy.
 So, you should start as soon as you have some money to invest.
 There is no point in waiting until you have a particular amount of money to invest.